Beloved Grandmother Dead, Family Left With Nothing As Massive Fire Collapses NJ Home

 Former township councilman Tucker Kelley told DailyVoice.com that he immediately sprung to action after getting a Monday morning call from longtime friend Mike Lynch stating that he and his girlfriend’s home in Lake Telemark had gone up in flames and that he was having trouble reaching 911.

-Kelley quickly drove to 34 Whippoorwill Ln. from his own home just two blocks away and found that it was completely engulfed in incredibly hot flames.
+Kelley quickly drove to 34 Whippoorwill Ln. from his own home just two blocks away and found that the front of it was completely engulfed in incredibly hot flames.

 Kelley called back Lynch, who confirmed that though the children and their mother had safely exited the home and gone to a neighbor’s, his grandmother, Oddfrid Tokle, was still inside.